tylertian123/engsci-notes/2025_fall/jre410_markets_strategy/lec1.md

 ## Strategy

 * *Strategy* is the competitive moves and business approaches used to run a company, and how those moves should deliver competitive advantage and superior performance
+	* It involves the alignment of internal capabilities and external opportunities -- taking advantage of internal resources and capabilities to meet external opportunities (or adapt to threats and changes to the market)
 * Main questions to ask:
 	1. Where are we now?
 (External and internal situation analysis)
 		* e.g. Tesla has a huge market cap, rapidly growing revenue and profits